 Evans details her course-acquired skills in evidence synthesis, statistics, epidemiology, business planning, and the clinical practicum as critical components of the training that resulted in an exciting change in her career path.
-She believes that the scholarly focus of high-quality UNH faculty and rigorous nature of the program provide “contemporary knowledge” for today’s health care environment and catapulted her career to a new level.
+She believes that the scholarly focus of high-quality UNH faculty and rigorous nature of the program provides “contemporary knowledge” for today’s health care environment and catapulted her career to a new level.

 “While the DNP curriculum broadened my perspective with elements of organizational development and the business of health care, my background in nursing enables me to influence the patient experience.
 The benefit of integrating nurses into this environment is that they bring the human touch to all aspects of an organization.”

 Evans misses the camaraderie and supportive infrastructure of a hospital but enjoys forging policy and nurturing a unique balance between business and health care.
 Using her nursing background as a springboard, Sheila creates connections across disciplines to improve organizational understanding and to make informed decisions on the business side of the oncology field.